-We have prepared all the info you need to master the art of categorizing your leads.
+We have prepared all the info any sales team needs to master the art of categorizing your leads.
 Keep reading and lead like a pro.

 In this article, we will discuss the importance of categorizing leads and mastering the art of lead management.
 We will cover different lead categories, the funnel, BANT criteria, and how to disqualify leads with red flags.

 As a bonus, we will also make sure to introduce a light CRM tool to help you categorize your leads effectively.

 The first step in categorizing new leads is checking whether they’re inbound or outbound leads, dictated by the way in which they have come to you.

 Knowing the lead origin is super important for lead categorization because it will give you a better understanding of where they stand.
 This will ensure that you react timely, ultimately helping you increase your revenue.

 Inbound leads have expressed some type of interest in your product, or in other words, they have initiated the content and come to you, usually through digital marketing efforts.

 Typically, they have filled out a form on your website, subscribed to your newsletter, or downloaded a free resource — it’s what you think of when you hear the words B2B lead generation strategy.
 They could also come organically via social media platforms such as Facebook, Twitter or Instagram.

 These prospects are already aware of who you are.
 They likely already trust you.
 Because they have come to you, it’s likely that your product/services solve one of their pain points, and that the timing is right and we may even call them sales qualified leads (SQLs).